Can You Wash O-Cedar Mop Head In Washing Machine?

 Now, hang dry the mop head in a well-ventilated area until it is completely dry.

-Alternatively, you can lay them on a flat and dry surface or use a drying rack and spread it over for air drying.
+Alternatively, you can lay them on a flat and dry surface or use a drying rack and spread them over for air drying.

 The mop heads can also be dried by fixing them to their handle after the wash.
 Simply place them upside down in a well-ventilated area after wringing out excess water.